919DF5F8-08F3-865B-6206E2D0D62BDF4C

 Candidates for reappointment prior to tenure should demonstrate clear evidence of progress toward the standards for tenure outlined in the next section, especially regarding teaching and scholarship.

-For teaching, student evaluations should be near Department and College averages, or should show substantial progress toward that goal.
-For scholarship there should be a clear agenda for research projects and evidence of progress toward those projects, such as conference papers, articles submitted to peer reviewed journals, book chapters or substantial parts of a book manuscript.
-For service, after the first year of teaching, candidates should have participated in academic advising and in Departmental governance and events.
-Although the Department does not emphasize service as a criterion for reappointment, during the second and third year, the candidate, should undertake a modest role in service obligations he or she regards as especially pertinent or compelling, including service outside of shared governance.
+For service, after the first year of teaching, candidates should have regularly participated in academic advising and in Departmental governance and events.
+Although the Department does not emphasize service as a criterion for reappointment, during the second and third year, the candidate should undertake a modest role in service obligations they regard as especially pertinent or compelling.
+We recognize that there are forms of service outside of shared governance, such as service to the profession or discipline, interdisciplinary programs, student requests for research support, and so on.

 Teaching